home-assistant/home-assistant.io/source/_integrations/wiser.markdown

 This will return a string which will contain your system secret, save it somewhere and obviously don't share this :-)

 - Press the setup button on the HeatHub again and it will go back to normal operations
-- The HeatHub IP Address is found automatically by Home Assistant but if for some reason it isnt you can find Your HeatHub IP Using your router.
+- The HeatHub IP Address is found automatically by Home Assistant but if for some reason it isn't you can find Your HeatHub IP Using your router.
 On many routers it usually identifies itself as the something like WiserHeatXXXXXX

 ### Setting up the Wiser Integration